apache/nuttx/configs/sama5d3x-ek/README.txt

      An alias in your .bashrc file might make that less painful.

   3. Dependencies are not made when using Windows versions of the GCC.
-This is because the dependencies are generated using Windows pathes which do not work with the Cygwin make.
+This is because the dependencies are generated using Windows paths which do not work with the Cygwin make.

        MKDEP                = $(TOPDIR)/tools/mknulldeps.sh